elucian/bee/syntax/keywords.md

 | if          | conditional suffix operator
 | is          | introspection operator (is of type)
 | to          | used in conjunction with append
+| in          | used in conjunction with update
+| from        | used in conjunction with delete

 ### Directives